Harsh31750/SecureSphere/README.md

 Start by cloning the repository to your local machine using the following command:

     git clone https://git@github.com:Harsh31750/SecureSphere.git

-2. Change into the project folder using the following command:

-    - cd VRV-Security-Frontend-Assignment/
-    - cd frontend/

-3. Install Dependencies
+2. Install Dependencies
 Install all necessary dependencies by running the following command:

     npm install

-4. Launch the Application
+3. Launch the Application
 Start the development server by executing the following command:

     npm start